ahmedmlaouhia/H2R/README.md

 # React + Vite + TypeScript Project

-This project is built with [Vite](https://vitejs.dev/), using React, TypeScript, and several essential libraries.
+This project is built with [Vite](https://vitejs.dev/), using React, TypeScript, and several essential libraries like Tailwind CSS and Daisy UI.
 It includes a backend API and database setup using Docker.

 ## Table of Contents